 It is often mixed with Sage and burned in smudging for its pleasing aroma and comforting energy.
-Dried lavender flowers can be added to potpourri blends, used as a cooking, or baking spice, and incorporated into body-care recipes.
+Dried lavender flowers can be added to potpourri blends, used as a cooking or baking spice, and incorporated into body-care and cosmetic recipes

 STORAGE: Keep dry.
 Store in an airtight container in a dry cupboard away from light.

 PRECAUTIONS & CONTRAINDICATIONS:

 - When taken orally, lavender can cause constipation, headache, and increased appetite.
 When applied to the skin, lavender may cause irritation.

 - Always consult with a qualified healthcare practitioner before using any herbal products, especially if you are pregnant, nursing, have an existing medical condition, have allergies, or are on any medications.